Broadview Press: The Broadview Anthology of British Literature

 The Broadview Anthology of British Literature is a competitor to the long-established Norton Anthology of English Literature.
 The Broadview has acquired a strong reputation that in many ways parallels that of the Broadview Editions series; like the Broadview Editions, the anthology includes a wide range of contextual materials.
 It was first published in 2006 and it is widely used in British Literature survey courses.

-The general editors of the anthology are as follows: Joseph Black (University of Massachusetts), Kate Flint (University of Southern California), Rutgers University), Isobel Grundy (University of Alberta), Wendy Lee (New York University), Don LePan (Broadview Press), Roy Liuzza (University of Tennessee), Jerome McGann (University of Virginia), Anne Prescott (Barnard College), Jason Rudy (University of Maryland), Claire Waters (University of California at Davis).
-Associate General Editors include Leonard Conolly (Trent University) and Barry Qualls (Rutgers University).

 Freehand Books

 Freehand Books was launched by Broadview in 2008 as a literary imprint, with a mandate to publish aesthetically diverse Canadian writing both by established authors and by new voices.

 One of the titles published in Freehand's first season, Good To A Fault by Marina Endicott, won the Commonwealth Writers Prize Best Book Award, Canada and the Caribbean and was shortlisted for the Scotiabank Giller Prize.

-In 2013, Personals, the first book of poetry by Ian Williams (writer), was short-listed for the Griffin Poetry Prize.
+In 2013, Personals, the first book of poetry by Ian Williams, was short-listed for the Griffin Poetry Prize.

 In 2016 Freehand became independent, under the ownership of novelist and bookstore-owner JoAnn McCaig.
 The company was sold to Glenn Rollans in 2021.

 Corporate Governance

-Broadview is an incorporated private company, with over two dozen shareholders; its operations are governed by a Board of Directors.
+Broadview is an incorporated private company, with over two dozen shareholders; its operations are governed by a board of directors.